filamentphp/filament/packages/tables/docs/01-installation.md

 title: Installation
 ---

+## Requirements

+Filament has a few requirements to run:

+- PHP 8.0+
+- Laravel v8.0+
+- Livewire v2.0+

 ## New Laravel projects

 To get started with the table builder quickly, you can set up [Alpine.js](https://alpinejs.dev), [TailwindCSS](https://tailwindcss.com) and [Livewire](https://laravel-livewire.com) with just one command: